YunoHost-Apps/fittrackee_ynh/doc/ADMIN.md

 ```

-$install_dir has to be changed with the actual FitTrackee installed directory.
-Most of the time it will be /var/www/fittrackee
+`$install_dir` has to be changed with the actual FitTrackee installed directory.
+Most of the time it will be `/var/www/fittrackee/`.